Security & Privacy

 For sensitive data processing:

-- Prefer Cowork over Chat for sensitive documents — files stay on your machine
+- Prefer Cowork over Chat for sensitive documents, as files stay on your machine

 - Be mindful that instructions and context still travel to Anthropic’s servers